big-data-lab-umbc/cybertraining/year-3-projects/team-2/README.md

 At the stage of development seen in this snapshot of our work, our codebase consists of a series of separate scripts and utility modules, with no singular interface or main entry point.
-As is, script is intended to be run separately for the singular purpose for which it was designed.
+As is, scripts are intended to be run separately for the singular purposes for which they were designed.
 Our workflow was to design working prototype code to perform the needed tasks first and refactor it later.

 **For the most recent version and documentation of our software, visit [our primary GitHub repository](https://github.com/ErickShepherd/modis_caliop_anomaly_analysis):**
  * https://github.com/ErickShepherd/modis_caliop_anomaly_analysis